Beat Chemistry With Hazel!

--tutored for Singapore-Cambridge A-levels and top secondary schools in Singapore
+-Tutored exam prep for Singapore-Cambridge A-levels and top secondary schools

--many years of experience, many satisfied students who have gained a much better grasp on and appreciation for chemistry
+-Many years of experience, many satisfied students who have gained a much better grasp on and appreciation for science subjects, in particular chemistry

--many students tell me I always ask the right questions and make them think, and that I am able to pass on my efficient approach to solving problems to them too, as they start asking the questions I use to prompt then
+-Many students tell me that I always ask them the right questions and prompt them to really think about what they know, how they think etc., and that I am able to pass on my efficient approach to solving problems to them too, as they start asking themselves the same questions I use to lead them to get to solutions

-Extremely fulfilling.
-Learning is fun and gives a deep satisfaction when things click in your mind and you just know how to approach a problem.
-This is my goal for tutoring -- to get you there so you can see it too.
+It is extremely fulfilling!
+Learning is fun and gives a deep satisfaction when things finally click in your mind and you know exactly how to solve a problem.
+That is my goal for tutoring -- to get you to that point so that you can feel it too and enjoy the learning experience.

 1. Go through syllabus & course schedule -- plan and pace tutoring (sessions to prepare for exams, determine topics to focus on and to skim)